MaT1g3R/pnglatex/README.md

 # pnglatex
-pnglatex, a small program that converts latex snippets to png
+pnglatex, a small program that converts LaTeX snippets to png